Anyone who has had a car, pickup or

 Now for the fun part.
-I've been using early 351w valves in these
+I've been using 1.85" and 1.6" SI valves meant for a sbc +.200" length.

 Stock chamber